microsoft/RAG_Hack/README.md

 ## Register

-Register for the hackathon on the [Reactor "RAG 101" session page](https://aka.ms/raghack/register).
-This will register you for both the first stream and the hackathon.
+Register for the hackathon using any of the sessions linked on the [Reactor series home page](https://reactor.microsoft.com/en-us/reactor/series/s-1369/).
+This will register you for both the selected session and the competition.

-Visit the [Reactor series home page](https://reactor.microsoft.com/en-us/reactor/series/s-1369/) to see all sessions!

 Introduce yourself and look for teammates here [GitHub Discussions](https://github.com/microsoft/RAG_Hack/discussions/categories/general)!